 One of the most recognized mechanisms of quercetin is its antioxidant potential.
 It functions as a scavenger of reactive oxygen species (ROS), thereby reducing oxidative stress in neuronal tissues.
 Quercetin is known to scavenge reactive oxygen species (ROS), chelate metal ions, and enhance endogenous antioxidant defenses such as glutathione (GSH) and superoxide dismutase (SOD) [11].
-Oxidative damage is a major contributor to AD progression, and by modulating oxidative balance. quercetin protects neurons from mitochondrial dysfunction and cell death [38].
-Furthermore, quercetin may inhibit lipid oxidation, thereby peroxidation and DNA preserving cellular integrity.
+Oxidative damage is a major contributor to AD progression, and by modulating oxidative quercetin protects neurons balance. from mitochondrial dysfunction and cell death [38].
+Furthermore, quercetin may inhibit lipid peroxidation and oxidation, thereby DNA preserving cellular integrity.